 Yes, glaucoma in dogs can be treated but the kind of treatment for dogs with glaucoma is different from one another.
 All these will get depend on various factors such as the cause, stage of the disease, and more.
 If it has affected the dog’s eye so bad the possible treatment would be surgery.

 What happens if you don’t treat glaucoma in dogs?

 It will lead to permanent blindness in the affected eye(s).

 Is a dog with glaucoma in pain?

 Yes, a dog with glaucoma is in actual pain but it is very difficult to detect but not impossible.
 As a dog owner, you’d have to really pay attention to your pet to know if your dog has glaucoma especially when it is in its early stages.
 You should always pay good attention to your dog so that even if he/she has glaucoma, you can detect it early and get more options when looking for the best treatment for dogs with glaucoma.

 This depends on the stage where the glaucoma is.
 If it is detected early, it could be treated medically or surgically.
 If a pet owner detected this late and it has reached a point whereby it is extremely painful for the dog, putting down the dog should be considered.

 There is no best treatment for dogs with glaucoma and you would have to discuss all the available options with the vet doctor.

-It is important to note that I (and the French Bulldoger) am not a medical expert and if you doubt any medical-related fact in this post or this website, you can cross-check with your doctor.
+It is important to note that The French Bulldoger or Adebanjo Media LLC (its parent organization) are not medical experts and if you doubt any medical-related fact in this post or this website, you can cross-check with your doctor.